RogueWave/akana-ps-automation/README.md

 For a secured container, include the secured flag as true.
 Two different JAVA keystores are required for a secure container.
 The container keystore `container.secure.keystore` contains the container private key, the second keystore `container.secure.trusted.keystore` contains the trusted certificates for all the containers and listeners in the environment.
 If the container identity certificate has a different password then the container keystore, provide the property `container.secure.alias.password`.
 At the same time, the `com.soa.security` category will be appropriately updated and the crl flag will be set to false in the `com.soa.crl` category.

 Only container required fields are needed in a properties file.
 The automation allows property fields to be omitted.
-If a property filename has "default" in it, the property file will be skipped by automation.
 The following lists what is required based off of the container type:

 + All Containers